-Our Evolution Series CNC router frames are made from 6 mm 5 ply Baltic birch.
-The spoil-board is 3/4" MDF.
+Our Quantum Series CNC router frames are made from 6 mm 5 ply Baltic birch.

 Our KL7 Series CNC routers are made from 12 mm 9 ply Baltic birch.

-Can you Make Signs longer than 18" in Multiple Steps with the Evolution 3 CNC Router?
+Can you Make Signs longer than the cutting area of the CNC Router?

 How are projects clamped on the table bed?

-The E4 spoilboard bed has six T-slots.
+Comes with a T-Slot spoilboard that is compatible with most T-Slot clamps on the market, and a simple clamp kit.
 The kit comes with 1/4"-20 screws, t-nuts, and wing nuts along with 8 clamps for mounting the workpiece.

 Is the Controller a 2-1/2 or 3-Axis?

-The Evolution 3 and 4 CNC Routers use either a DeWalt 611 or Makita RT0701C router.
-Routers are loud enough that you will want hearing protection.
+Our machines come with a Makita RT0701C router.
+They are loud enough that you will want hearing protection.
 One reference we read online quoted 103 dB.

 What is the Accuracy of Your CNC Routers?